hoangtran-97/projectMoments_RN/README.md

 # projectMoments_RN
-## My First ever completed personal programming project.
+## My first ever completed personal programming project.
 Checkout at branch develop/feature to see the project before it got redesigned.
 <br />
 Checkout at branch Veoo1607 to see the final(it's doable for now) product and the new redesigned UI.